Connair Flight 1263

-Connair Flight 1263 was a scheduled passengers flight operated by Connair (TAA) from Mount Isa Airport to Cairns Airport on 6 October 1975, with a de Havilland Heron aircraft.
-During approach to Cairns Airport at 19:28 (local time) the aircraft crashed killing the eight passengers and three crew on board.
-It was later determined that the pilots had not adhered to the standard operational procedures for a missed approach when the airplane could not be properly aligned with the runway.
+Connair Flight 1263 was a scheduled domestic passenger flight operated by Australian airline Connair from Mount Isa Airport to Cairns Airport on 23 October 1975 with a de Havilland Heron aircraft.
+During approach to Cairns Airport, the aircraft crashed at 19:28 (local time), killing the eight passengers and three crew on board.
+It was later determined that the pilots had not adhered to the standard operational procedures for a missed approach when the aeroplane could not be properly aligned with the runway.

 The crash is one of the worst civil aviation disasters in Australia.

 Aircraft

-The aircraft was a de Havilland DH-114 Riley Heron 2E/A1 with registration VH-CLS.
-It was built in 1955 and had an Lycoming IO-540 engine.
-It had a total of 14986 flight hours.
+The aircraft was a de Havilland DH.114 Heron Series 2 modified to a Series 2E/A1, with the /A1 suffix denoting that it had been modified by Connair to a Riley Heron, by replacing the original de Havilland Gipsy Queen engines with Lycoming IO-540s; this modification had been developed by the American company Riley Turbostream Corporation.
+It was built in 1955 and was purchased second-hand by Connellan Airways (which later changed its name to Connair) and put into service in 1966 with the registration VH-CLS.
+It had flown a total of 14,986 hours at the time of the accident.

 Accident

-During the late afternoon and evening of 6 October 1975, VH-CLS was flying Connair Flight 1263 from Mount Isa Airport to Cairns Airport, Queensland.
-At 19:17 (EST) it was cleared for Runway 15 at Cairns Airport.
+On 23 October 1975, VH-CLS was flying Connair Flight 1263 from Alice Springs Airport in the Northern Territory to Cairns Airport via Mount Isa Airport, both in Queensland.
+The aircraft had departed Alice Springs just after 13:00 Australian Central Standard Time (13:30 Eastern Standard Time (EST)) and arrived at Mount Isa at 15:35 EST. It then took off for the second leg of the flight at 16:55, with two pilots, a flight attendant and eight passengers on board.
+At 19:17 EST it was cleared for Runway 15 at Cairns Airport.
 It was stormy weather, with heavy rain and lightning.
 The aircraft was misaligned with the runway and at 19:26 the pilot reported "going round".
 It turned away from the airport, descended to a low altitude and made a 270 degree turn to the left.
 The aircraft then made a right hand turn during which it descended and crashed 2.8 km North-West of Runway 15 in a sugar cane plantation.
-The aircraft was totally destroyed and all people aboard were killed.
+The aircraft was totally destroyed and all eleven people on board were killed.